 This is, we now know, wildly unnecessary.
 Unlike chickens, budgies hull their seeds before they eat them, meaning there is nothing hard to break down once it reaches their crop.
 Also, when they are eating other foods they use their beaks to break it down, so there is again no need for grit assistance.

-Beyond just being completely unnecessary, gravel can be detrimental to your budgie’s health.
-Because of the way the budgie digestive system is designed, there’s a good chance the grit will get stuck in their bodies instead of excreted, and this will cause blockages and potentially death.
+Beyond just being completely unnecessary, insoluble grit can be detrimental to your budgie’s health.
+Because of the way the budgie digestive system is designed, there’s a good chance the grit will get stuck in their bodies instead of passing through, and this will cause blockages and potentially death.

-Budgies DO need additional calcium like the oyster shell grit would provide, but this can easily be achieved by offering Penn Plax Cuttlebone Natural 6 Pack and/or Zoo Med 26384 Bird Banquet Fruit Mineral Block, 1 oz/Small.
+Budgies DO need additional calcium like the oyster shell grit would provide, but this can easily be achieved by offering cuttlebone and/or a mineral block.
 You could also feed your budgie crushed eggshells for calcium.

 So, grit is one thing you can remove from your shopping list, which is always nice!